otherwiseGG/DiscordTwitterBot/README.md

+# otherwiseDE's Twitter Bot!

+Hey.
+Welcome and Thanks for your interest in my Discord Twitter Bot Project.
+Please read this File completly to not miss out on Information.

-# DiscordTwitterBot
+# Dependencies
-To set up this Discord bot you need:
+You will need:

-• NodeJS v12 (optimised, v14 works)
+ - NodeJS v12 (optimised, v14 works)
-• NPM v6 (or higher)
+ - NPM v6 (or higher)

-Node Dependencies
+# Dependencies Installation
-Firstly, open the terminal / Windows PowerShell in the folder the code is (where index.js and config.json are)

-Please then enter the following commands: npm i discord.js npm i node-tweet-stream npm i fs
+ Open the terminal / Windows PowerShell in the folder the code is (where index.js and config.json are) Please then enter the following commands:

+ - `npm i discord.js`
+ - `npm i node-tweet-stream`
+ - `npm i fs`

-Please do each line at one time, this shouldn’t take more than a minute
+Please do each line at one time, this shouldn’t take more than a minute.

-Configuration
-(config.json)
+## Configuration (config.json)

-The file says:
+The file says: `“discordBotToken”:””, “twitterConsumerKey”:””,` (continuous)
-“discordBotToken”:””,
-“twitterConsumerKey”:””,
-(continuous)

-So when talking about for example the discordBotToken, please change it so it looks like:
+So when talking about for example the `discordBotToken`, please change it so it looks like: `“discordBotToken”:””,` `“twitterConsumerKey”:””,`
-“discordBotToken”:”<value>”,
-“twitterConsumerKey”:””,

-You will need to have access to Twitter Developer, and create an application in https://developer.twitter.com/en/portal/dashboard for 4 of the values.

-• To find the discordBotToken, go to https://discord.com/developers/applications ,
-create an application by pressing “New Application” or go for a pre-existing application, then in the section “Bot”, create one.
+ - To find the discordBotToken, go to [https://discord.com/developers/applications](https://discord.com/developers/applications) , create an application by pressing “New Application” or go for a pre-existing application, then in the section “Bot”, create one.
 Beneath the username it should say “Token”.
 Hit “Copy” and enter it in

+## Twitter Developer

+You will need to have access to Twitter Developer, and create an application in [https://developer.twitter.com/en/portal/dashboard](https://developer.twitter.com/en/portal/dashboard) for 4 of the values.

-• To find the twitterConsumerKey, in the Twitter Developer Portal, in the new project created, select “Keys and tokens” and go to “Consumer Keys”.
+ - To find the `twitterConsumerKey`, in the Twitter Developer Portal, in the new project created, select “Keys and tokens” and go to “Consumer Keys”.
 Besides “API Keys & Secrets” please view it.
 Regenerate if needed.
 The API Key is the value

-• To find the twitterConsumerSecret, stay on the tab stated in twitterConsumerKey and copy the “API key secret”.
+ - To find the `twitterConsumerSecret`, stay on the tab stated in `twitterConsumerKey` and copy the “API key secret”.

-• To find the twitterAccessTokenKey, go back to the “Keys and tokens” page and scroll down to “Authentication Tokens”, please regenerate the “Access Token & Secret” and copy the “Access token” into this.
+ - To find the `twitterAccessTokenKey`, go back to the “Keys and tokens” page and scroll down to “Authentication Tokens”, please regenerate the “Access Token & Secret” and copy the “Access token” into this.

-• To find the twitterAccessTokenSecret, stay on the tab stated in twitterAccessTokenKey and copy the “Access token secret” into config.json.
+ - To find the `twitterAccessTokenSecret`, stay on the tab stated in `twitterAccessTokenKey` and copy the “Access token secret” into config.json.

+## Twitter Configuration

-• The following is an array, so you can follow multiple people, so the value may look like [“twitter-a”] or [“twitter-a”,”twitter-b”] or even [“<twittera”,”twitter-b”,”twitter-c”].
-These values however must be the user’s ID, which you can find at https://tweeterid.com/ – so for example, @ESLotherwise is 4293668297
+ - The following is an array, so you can follow multiple people, so the value may look like `[“twitter-a”]` or `[“twitter-a”,”twitter-b”]` or even `[“<twittera”,”twitter-b”,”twitter-c”]`.
+These values however must be the user’s ID, which you can find at [https://tweeterid.com/](https://tweeterid.com/) – so for example, @ESLotherwise is 4293668297

+## Discord Configuration

-• The channelsToPost is also an array like following.
+ - The `channelsToPost` is also an array like following.
 To find these values, make sure you have developer mode on discord, then simply right click a channel and press “Copy ID” and paste it in.
 Please make sure it is in an array format.

-• The title is the title of what you want to come up, so for example “New Tweet”
+ - The title is the title of what you want to come up, so for example “New Tweet”

-• The colour is the colour that the line is, so for example #1A91DA is the Twitter Blue
+ - The colour is the colour that the line is, so for example #1A91DA is the Twitter Blue